 Accessories like wall pictures, a nice vase with flowers or a single leaf or a scented candle add a personal touch to your home office space and create a contrast to work.
 A mood board is also a great way to combine work with personal stories and add some color to the space.
 This increases joy while working and helps getting creative.

 Don’t forget plants!
 They are perfect to add some green spots in order to create a dynamic look but they also increase productivity by up to 15%!
+So plants can't be missing for an efficient home office setup.
 Go for decorative plants like monstera, peace lily or ficus to beautify your desk and drawers.
 Hanging plants like ivy or pothos are perfect for high book shelves or can even be installed in macramé hanging baskets.
+Read more about easy care plant!

 #8 Keep it clean and tidy